H2O Global News | Blog

 Years of bombing and shelling have severely damaged critical infrastructure across Yemen.
 Water treatment plants, pumping stations, and pipe networks have been destroyed or damaged in many areas.
 This has disrupted access to piped water for millions of Yemenis, forcing them to find alternative and often unsafe sources, like unprotected wells, to meet their daily needs.

-The capital Sana’a, along with other major cities like Aden and Taiz, have experienced damage to their water and sanitation systems, cutting off regular access to potable water for most residents.
-In rural areas, the lack of fuel and electricity has made it difficult to pump and transport groundwater, leaving communities completely dry during certain periods.
+The capital, Sana’a, along with other significant cities like Aden and Taiz, have experienced damage to their water and sanitation systems, cutting off regular access to potable water for most residents.
+In rural areas, the lack of fuel and electricity has made it difficult to pump and transport groundwater, leaving communities completely dry during specific periods.

 Disease Outbreak